YTasheva/CyberNet-Detective/README.md

   - The 'IP Tracker' shows visitors if they are using IPv4 or IPv6 address if one is detected.

-  - IP location is a powerful advertising tool for online businesses as it can help analyse customer behaviuor and show relevant advertisements based on customer preferences.
+  - IP location is a powerful advertising tool for online businesses as it can help analyse customer behaviour and show relevant advertisements based on customer preferences.

 - The app unlocks new possibilities and can help businesses with: